-My mother made a great Potato Salad.
+My mother made a great Potato Salad Recipe.
 There is no denying it.
 My mother was always the first one to say that she was not a great cook, but I beg to differ.
 There are a great many meals my mother prepared for her family through the 80-odd years of her life, that we all look back on with great fondness, including her Potato Salad.

 It graced our supper table often during the summer months and was something we all enjoyed a great deal, and no small wonder, it was and is delicious!
-I do not mind telling you that her Potato Salad was and is the best I have ever eaten!
+I do not mind telling you that her Potato Salad Recipe was and is the best I have ever eaten!

 As a child, I was always in the kitchen watching my mother cook and prepare meals for us.
 I absolutely loved to silently sit and observe.
 Mom was not one who liked little hands getting in the way.
 I suspect she was worried that we might get hurt.
 She did not mind me watching, however.
-She was always very methodical in her work, cutting everything up neatly, and by hand.
+My mum was always very methodical in her work, cutting everything up neatly, and by hand.

 She eschewed modern conveniences and tools.
 She was happy with her simple knives and box grater, and rotary eggbeater.
 I am much the same, although admittedly I am not adverse to using a few things to make things easier from time to time.

 Mom’s Potato Salad is well flavored with just the right amount of crunch.
 It is rich and creamy, and yet not mushy.
 Mom always began by marinating her potatoes in a simple vinaigrette dressing while they were still warm.
 The potatoes would drink this in, and only once it had all been absorbed would she add in the other ingredients.
 This preliminary step is the key to the deliciousness of her salad.